Modelling Irrational Behaviour of Residential End Users using Non-Stationary Gaussian Processes: Conclusion

 \section{Conclusion}

 In this paper, we introduced a price-responsive model of residential users considering their irrational behaviour, encapsulating loss aversion, time inconsistency, and bounded rationality.
 We incorporated the first two properties into the utility function of the end users, whereas the bounded rationality was modelled through the randomness of the end-user behaviour.
 To this end, we developed a framework that extracts this random behaviour from the consumption patterns using MSTL and subsequently models this behaviour using non-stationary Gaussian processes.
 The impact of irrational behaviour is analysed through a business model for a local energy community that integrates CBS.
-To deal with the end-user irrationality, we proposed a chance-constrained optimisation program to operate the CBS under the RHO regime.
+To deal with end users' irrationality, we applied a chance-constrained optimisation to operate the CBS under the RHO regime.
 Using real-world data from 50 end users, we demonstrated that the proposed DR model incorporating irrationality provides a more realistic estimation of end-user price responsiveness.
-Next, we quantified the financial benefits of the proposed chance-constrained CBS operation model, resulting in more than 19\% increase in CBS revenue.
+Next, we quantified the financial benefits of the proposed chance-constrained CBS operation model, resulting in up to 19\% increase in CBS revenue.
 Also, we showed that solar prosumers under our proposed scheme could have lower electricity bills than existing retailers while still ensuring a profitable business model for the CBS operator.
-Future work could focus on increasing the CBS operator's profit by providing services for other electricity markets.
+Future work could focus on increasing the CBS operator's profit by providing ancillary services for the electricity market.